top of page

 The FREE Learning Page!

-My son Micah is joining me in the shop 2-3 days a month to assist with building and assembling knives.
-My daughter Sarah has become my "Marketing and Social Manager," helping with research, developing the newsletter, and posting the great pictures, you see on social media.
+My daughter Sarah has become my "Marketing and Social Media Manager," helping with research, developing the newsletter, and posting the great pictures and videos you see on social media.

 Can you see where this is going?
 I get to make knives and play "Knife Making Business."
-And I get to hang out and do a little business with people I ENJOY being around!
+And I get to hang out with, and do a little business with people I ENJOY being around!
 Great job, right?

 Knife Sharpening In Black Mountain